 Cars and vehicles use fossil fuel oil in the form of gasoline or diesel oil to power their internal combustion engines and in the form of refined oils for lubrication of the engine.
 Coal is another important fossil fuel used for the production of electricity where the vast majority of electrical power stations burn them solely for this purpose.

-While natural gas which is a mixture of naturally-occurring methane with other hydrocarbons and inert gases is used to provide cooking, water heating and space heating for homes, businesses and public buildings around the world.
+Natural gas, which is a mixture of naturally-occurring methane with other hydrocarbons and inert gases combined, is used to provide cooking, water heating and space heating for homes, businesses and public buildings around the world.

 Because their use is so widespread, fossil fuels are a popular source of energy because they are considered to be convenient, effective, plentiful, and inexpensive, with many believing that there are no practical and available alternatives to fossil fuels for most of their energy needs, so they continue to be heavily used.
 But there are some signs indicating that the world is going to face an energy crisis in the near future.